-Safety equipment on vessels over 20 up to 40
+Safety equipment on vessels over 20 up to 40 feet

-- 81. (1) A vessel of length of over twenty feet but not exceeding forty feet overall shall carry not less than- - (a) one life preserver or buoyant vest for each person on board; - (b) one life buoy; - (c) one bailer or manual bilge pump; - (d) one anchor with not less than seventy-five feet of rope attached; - (e) one sound-signalling apparatus; and - (f) three hand-held red flares, one pocket mirror, and either one waterproof flashlight or one hand-held red flare and two parachute flares, all in a watertight container.
+- 81. (1) A vessel of length of over twenty feet but not exceeding forty feet overall shall carry not less than - (a) one life preserver or buoyant vest for each person on board; - (b) one life buoy; - (c) one bailer or manual bilge pump; - (d) one anchor with not less than seventy-five feet of rope attached; - (e) one sound-signalling apparatus; and all in a watertight container.

-- (2) Any such vessel which is power-driven or equipped with a cooking or heating appliance shall carry not less than- - (a) one carbon dioxide fire-extinguisher of not less than ten pounds content; or in effective working condition.
+(f) three hand-held red flares, one pocket mirror, and either one waterproof flashlight or one hand-held red flare and two parachute flares, in effective working condition.

-(b) one dry-chemical extinguisher of not less than six and one quarter pounds content,
+- (2) Any such vessel which is power-driven or equipped with a cooking or heating appliance shall carry not less than - (a) one carbon dioxide fire-extinguisher of not less than ten pounds content; or - (b) one dry-chemical extinguisher of not less than six and one quarter pounds content,